Earthquakes on May 12, 2026

 110.7 km---✓ ReviewedUSGS →

-On May 12, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 54 km E of Pedro Bay, Alaska at 16:34 UTC.
-This was a intermediate depth earthquake, focused at 110.7 km depth.
+On May 12, 2026 at 16:34 UTC, a magnitude 2.5 earthquake struck 54 km E of Pedro Bay, Alaska.
+The hypocenter lay at 110.7 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 59.712°N, -153.143°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 59.712°, -153.143°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12